eps-fcte-2025-2/plataforma-civica-frontend/CONTRIBUTING.md

 ```

 ### 5. Open a Pull Request (PR)
 With your changes properly committed, push your branch to the remote repository (git push origin your-branch-name).
-Then, open a Pull Request (PR) on GitHub so your code can be reviewed and merged into the project.
+Then, open a Pull Request (PR) to the main branch on GitHub and add a reviewer so your code can be reviewed and merged into the project.

+### 6. Discussion and Changes
+Your participation in this phase is crucial.

+* Respond to comments: Engage in the discussion, ask for clarification, and constructively explain your decisions.
+Communication is welcome!
+* Push new commits: Make the requested changes on the same branch of your PR.
+The Pull Request will automatically update with the new commits.
+Do not open a new PR.
+* Resolve conversations: Once a point has been addressed, mark the conversation as "Resolved" in the GitHub UI.

-### 6. Keep the Issue Updated
+### 7. Keep the Issue Updated
 Communication is key.
 Please add comments to the original issue to keep everyone informed about your progress.
 This helps maintainers track the status of your work and allows others to offer help or feedback.

 It's good practice to comment when you: